 Digital process design involves far more than just the process simulation typically used to design and optimize processes.

-It comprises an integrated set of techniques and methodologies that deploy validated digital twins of processes – embodying detailed physics and chemistry knowledge – to explore the decision rapidly and effectively, optimize process and product designs and quantify and manage technology risk.
+It comprises an integrated set of techniques and methodologies that deploy validated digital twins of processes – embodying detailed physics and chemistry knowledge – to explore the decision space rapidly and effectively, optimize process and product designs and quantify and manage technology risk.

 What is digital design?